kossj/is-palindrome/README.md

 You may use helper functions as you see fit, just make sure the templated function meets the requirements.
 Testcases can be viewed in `is_palindrome_test.py`.

+Wondering what all those .files are?
+Those are called, well, dotfiles and contain useful config info!
+You don't have to worry about those for now, though.